WhackJobInt/postal3scriptdocs/docs/whatispostal3script.md

 P3S script files are located in <code>Postal III/p3/scripts</code> and use the <code>.p3s</code> file extension, but it can be any extension if wanted.
 To load and be able to use a p3s script, you must add it to a manifest, in "ai_scripts.txt", found in the previously mentioned folder.

+<p><a href="../zips/scripts.zip">HERE</a> you can download the contents of Postal 3's scripts folder, if you need it for researching purposes, or else.</p>

 <div class="admonition tip">
 <p class="admonition-title">Tip</p>
 <p>Changes to p3s scripts will automatically hotload when the map restarts, so you can just use the "restart" console command without ever having to exit and reload the game.</p>